BradFran/SuperconductorTcPredictor/README.md

 run_author_model.py - script to evaluate newly found blended model

-tccreate.py - script to create and train final model
+tccreate.py - script to create, train and save final model to ./model

-tcpredict.py - script to make Tc prediction (placeholder)
+tcpredict.py - script to make Tc prediction (in progress - not functional)

 ## Discussion of project: